Easy Instant Pot Beef and Broccoli

-Instant Pot Ground Beef and Broccoli is my go-to dinner whenever I’m craving that favorite takeout classic.
-Made with ground beef, it’s an incredibly easy and delicious adaptation of the original.
+Instant Pot Beef and Broccoli is my go-to dinner whenever I’m craving that favorite Chinese takeout classic.
+Made with ground beef, it’s an incredibly easy and delicious adaptation of everyone’s favorite Beef and Broccoli recipe, ready in under 20 minutes!

-If you’re looking for a quick and delicious Asian-inspired pressure cooker meal, you have to give this one a try.
+If you’re looking for a quick and delicious Asian-inspired pressure cooker meal to make in your Instant Pot, you have to give this one a try.
 This Instant Pot Beef and Broccoli dish will cook in 4 minutes with a 10 minute natural release.
 Pretty good in my book!

 Made with affordable ground beef, it’s so tasty cooked in a rich sauce, full of sweet and salty flavor.
 A bit of heat is added with red pepper flakes.